Apple sauce: Economy

 Apples are the third most internationally traded fruit, behind bananas and grapes.
-The global applesauce trade is expanding, with a market valued at US$ 1611.1 million in 2017 projected to reach US$ 2169.3 million by the end of the year 2026.
+The global apple sauce trade is expanding, with a market valued at US$1.611 billion in 2017 projected to reach US$2.169 billion by the end of the year 2026.
 This increase in demand can be attributed to an increase in interest for apple flavored products, with increased global consumption of apple flavored juices and sauces.

-Applesauce is most commonly packaged in cups, jars, pouches, and cans.
-Applesauce cups are the largest segment of the applesauce market, comprising 40.9% of the revenue share in 2017.
+Apple sauce is most commonly packaged in cups, jars, pouches, and cans.
+Apple sauce cups are the largest segment of the apple sauce market, comprising 40.9% of the revenue share in 2017.

-Brick and mortar retail stores account for about 85% of the market share for applesauce, as compared to 15% among e-retailers.
+Brick-and-mortar retail stores account for about 85% of the market share for apple sauce, as compared to 15% among e-retailers.

 Origins

 Sauces made with apples date to at least the Middle Ages.

 Apple butters were brought to the Americas by German immigrants such as the Moravians and Pennsylvania Dutch.
 They are traditionally associated with the Appalachian region of the United States and Southern Pennsylvania.